| Good writers

 S(read Carmen's review of Angela's Ashes)

-- The Glass Castle by Jeannette Walls - Another vivid memoir S of a less than perfect childhood
+- The Glass Castle by Jeannette Walls - Another vivid memoir

 - The Art of Racing in the Rain by Garth Stein - A brilliant novel